Joey DeGraw

-Joseph "Joey" Wayne DeGraw (born August 21, 1973) is an American singer-songwriter, musician, voiceover actor & co-owner of The National Underground bar and record label, and brother of singer-songwriter Gavin DeGraw.
+Joseph Wayne DeGraw (born August 21, 1973) is an American singer-songwriter, musician, voiceover actor & co-owner of The National Underground bar and record label, and brother of singer-songwriter Gavin DeGraw.
 His first commercial release was the 2009 album, Say Something Strong.

 Early life

 The middle child of Wayne and Lynne DeGraw, he grew up in the Catskills, in South Fallsburg, New York, along with his sister, Neeka and brother, Gavin, who is also a singer-songwriter.
 His father was a prison guard and his mother was a detox specialist, as mentioned in his brother's song "I Don't Want to Be".
 His father is of Irish descent and his mother's family was of Russian-Jewish ancestry.
 He started playing the guitar at the age of five and piano at the age of eight.
 Inspired by the likes of Chris Whitley, Queen, Tom Petty and The Beatles, DeGraw continued his passion for music throughout his schooling, having written over 50 songs by the age of 18.
 After leaving high school, he decided not to study "institutionalized creativity" stating that "music school can't teach you how to write great songs."